-A planning and functional design study is underway for a bi-directional cycling facility on the north side of Wellington Street between the Mackenzie Avenue cycling facility at Rideau Street and the forthcoming cycling facility on O’Connor Street.
+A planning and functional design study is underway for a bi-directional cycling facility on Wellington Street between the Mackenzie Avenue cycling facility at Rideau Street and the forthcoming cycling facility on O’Connor Street.
 The City is also considering extending the facility to the limits of the Parliamentary Precinct at Bank Street.
 The project is intended to further improve the cycling experience along the route known as Confederation Boulevard and which is identified as Cross-town Bikeway #1 of the Ottawa Cycling Plan.
 The facility will connect to other key cycling links and major destinations in Downtown Ottawa.
 Alternatives will be developed and evaluated based on factors such as impacts to other road users, comfort and safety, cost, and enhancing the street’s character.
 The City will pay special attention to connections with existing and upcoming cycling facilities in the area and key corridor challenges such as the interaction of all modes at bus stopping areas and entrances at the Fairmont Chateau Laurier.
-The City is also developing a functional design plan to identify the preferred option, which will be carried forward to detailed design and implementation.
+The City is developing a functional design plan to identify the preferred option, which will be carried forward to detailed design and implementation.

 The study is built upon several Capital sustainable-mobility initiatives:

 Horizon 2067: The Plan for Canada’s Capital (NCC, 2017) – Established policy direction for federal departments and agencies to follow over the next 50 years.
 Key policy directions include reimagining the streetscape and pedestrian and cyclist realm on Wellington Street, collaborating in the financing of the Confederation Boulevard cycling route, contributing to high quality sustainable mobility in the region, and working with municipalities to find ways to balance the transportation modal split.